panoply/syncify/readme.md

     tailwind: {},   // applied to style transforms
     svgo: {},       // applied to svg transforms
     sprite: {},     // applied to svg transforms
-    sharp: {},      // applied to img transforms
+    sharp: {},      // applied to image transforms
   }
 })
 ```